 The Future of Google and Huawei:

-In response to the U.S. sanctions and restrictions, Huawei has been diligently developing its own operating system, HarmonyOS, alongside expanding its AppGallery as a viable alternative to the Google Play Store.
+In response to U.S. sanctions and restrictions, Huawei has been diligently developing its operating system, HarmonyOS, alongside expanding its AppGallery as a viable alternative to the Google Play Store.
 This move marks a significant shift in the mobile ecosystem, as Huawei seeks to build an independent platform that can cater to its global user base.
 However, the lack of Google services remains a significant hurdle, particularly for users who have long relied on the vast selection of apps and seamless integration offered by Google’s ecosystem.

 Despite these challenges, Huawei continues to innovate and release new devices, striving to cultivate a robust ecosystem that reduces its dependency on U.S. technologies.
 The company is investing heavily in R&D, exploring partnerships, and enhancing its software offerings to attract both developers and consumers.
 However, the path forward is fraught with uncertainty.